 The signs and symptoms of frontotemporal dementia vary from person to person and the order in which they appear can also vary.
 Changes in the frontal lobe of the brain are generally associated with behavioral symptoms and may also lead to movement symptoms.
 Changes in the temporal lobe generally lead to disorders of language and emotion.

-Symptoms of frontotemporal dementia may include:
+Symptoms of frontotemporal dementia and associated disorders may include:

 - Decreased energy and motivation